Skip to content

 doj-eccp

-First issued by the U.S. Department of Justice’s Criminal Division in February 2017, and updated in June 2020 and March 2023, the "Guidelines for the Evaluation of Corporate Compliance Programs" have become a key resource for today's compliance practices.
+First issued by the U.S. Department of Justice’s Criminal Division in February 2017, and updated in June 2020, March 2023 and September 2024, the "Guidelines for the Evaluation of Corporate Compliance Programs" have become a key resource for today's compliance practices.

 Companies use these Guidelines to assess their regulatory risk and improve their compliance efforts.
 Initially created to help federal prosecutors evaluate large organizations, the Guidelines now play a vital role in shaping effective compliance programs across various industries.